Primordial Gravitational Waves in Running Vacuum Cosmologies: Introduction

-Recently, a large class of nonsingular models, where the vacuum energy density evolves phenomenologically as a truncated power-series in the Hubble parameter, has been proposed \cite{Perico2013} (its dominant term $\rho_{\text{vac}}(H) \propto H^{n}, n > 2$).
-This class of models has some interesting features, among them: a new mechanism for inflation with no exit problem which evolves smoothly from a primeval de Sitter state to the radiation phase, its late-time cosmic expansion history is very close to the concordance and it also furnishes a smooth link between the initial and final de Sitter stages through the radiation and matter dominated phases.
-More recently, a comparison with the observations has also been carried out by Gomez-Valent and Sol\`a \cite{AS2015}.
+In this connection, a large class of nonsingular models, where the vacuum energy density evolves phenomenologically as a truncated power-series in the Hubble parameter, has been proposed a couple of years ago \cite{Perico2013,Lima2013} (its dominant term $\rho_{\text{vac}}(H) \propto H^{n}, n > 2$).
+This class of models has some interesting features, among them: a nonsingular origin for the expanding universe (no horizon problem) with a deflationary process also without ``exit problem", that is, the model evolves smoothly from the primeval nonsingular de Sitter state to the radiation phase; its late-time cosmic expansion history is very close to the concordance model and it also furnishes a smooth link between the initial and final de Sitter stages through the radiation and matter dominated phases.
+The temperature behavior and the entropy generation during the continuous non-adiabatic transition from de Sitter to the radiation phase has also been investigated \cite{Lima2015,Lima2015b} and a comparison with the late time observations has also been carried out in detail by Gomez-Valent and Sol\`a \cite{AS2015}.

+{Furthermore, the recent LIGO detection of gravitational waves (GWs) opened a new window of observations for astronomy and cosmological problems \cite{LIGO16}.
+Its importance goes much far beyond the search for signatures of compact binary coalescence (black holes, neutron stars, etc).
+For instance, tensor perturbations describing GWS generated in the inflationary stage may affect the pattern of Cosmic Background Radiation (CMB) anisotropies through the B-modes polarization \cite{Planck2015}.
+In addition, there are also ongoing projects (BICEP3, Keck Array experiments, SPT) and future probes with high sensitivity instruments like the QUBIC, especially designed to measure the B-modes with high precision \cite{QUBIC, QUBICa}.
+Naturally, as compared with more conventional inflationary models, the amplification of GWs from a primordial de Sitter stage supported by a decaying-$\Lambda(H)$ model may affect CMB polarization in a different way, and, as such, this line of inquire deserves a closer scrutiny.

+In this context, we analyze here the production of primordial GWs for a class of nonsingular ``running vacuum cosmologies".
+The phenomenological $\Lambda(H)$-term adopted here is defined by: $\Lambda(H) = \Lambda_b + \alpha H^{3}/H_I$}, where $\Lambda_{b}$ is the constant bare vacuum energy density, $H$ is the Hubble parameter, $H_I$ is the primordial inflationary scale, and $\alpha$ a dimensionless free parameter.
+Therefore, unlike the general class discussed in Refs. \cite{Perico2013,Lima2013}, the very late time behavior of the model analized here is exactly $\Lambda$CDM.
+The GW equation is derived and its time-dependent part numerically integrated since the primordial de Sitter stage.